 High Protein Overnight Oats without Protein Powder

-Ingredients for Protein Overnight Oats
+Overnight Oats Ingredients

-• Nonfat Plain Greek Yogurt (or a flavored yogurt sweetened with a zero calorie sweetener, such as stevia)
+• Nonfat Plain Greek Yogurt or a flavored yogurt sweetened with a zero-calorie sweetener, such as stevia.

-• Ultra-filtered skim milk (or milk of choice, but any other milk will drop the protein count a few grams)
+• Ultra-filtered Skim Milk or milk of choice, but any other milk will drop the protein count a few grams.

 • Chia seeds